microsoft/rest-api-fuzz-testing/docs/how-to-submit-a-job.md

 Now that you've settled on the options you'll set and their respective values, it's time to create the job definition JSON file you'll use to submit the job and put RAFT to work.

-All Job Definition JSON files are required to define the `tasks` section.
+All Job Definition JSON files must define at least 1 entry in the `tasks` array.
 The `swaggerLocation`, `host`, and `duration` fields can be defined globally or locally, depending on whether you want these values to apply to all tasks or to individual tasks.